GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Configure Role for User

-Open the `Users` section in your Gluu Server and use the `User Permission` attribute to add a role to the user.
+Open the `Users` section in the Gluu Server and use the `User Permission` attribute to add a role to the user.
 Click on `User Permission`, it will create a text box.
 Add the `admin` role and save the user.

 ![role](img/16_user_role_permission_add.png)